 Albuquerque lies in the high desert of New Mexico and is the largest city in the state.
-Tourists forms all over the country come to this cultural city for its rich history, vibrant Southwest art scene, and the annual International Balloon Fiesta.
-But did you know that Albuquerque has some awesome camping spots where you can connect with nature?
+Tourists from all over the country come to this cultural city for its rich history, vibrant Southwest art scene, and the annual International Balloon Fiesta.
+Did you know that Albuquerque also has some awesome camping spots where you can connect with nature?
 Check out these sites for the absolute best camping near Albuquerque!

 Absolute Best Camping Near Albuquerque

 The Albuquerque KOA is right off route 66 and is an excellent base camp close to the bustling city and the Sandia Mountains.
 This KOA is great for those wanting a diverse camping experience as you can choose between RVs, cabins, and tents.

 The site is not off-the-grid camping and features many fun, family-friendly activities.
 Enjoy amenities like a swimming pool, jump zone, a hot tub, sauna, mini golf, bike rentals, a children’s playground, and dog parks.

 |Miles to Downtown Albuquerque||10 miles (14-minute drive)|

 |Amenities||Cable TV, pool, mini golf, Wi-Fi, hot tub|

 |What Makes it the Absolute Best||Proximity to special events and many amenities|

 Are you an adventurer looking for something a little more remote?
 Check out Fenton Lake State Park!
 This campsite is a year-round retreat perfect for those who love hiking, skiing, and fishing in a serene mountain escape.
 The Rio Cebolla River flows right through the campgrounds, and the Jemez Mountains are the backdrop to your adventure.